Tracing Kernel Functions: How the illumos AMD64 FBT Provider Intercepts Function Calls

 what exactly is that layout?
 The layout is defined by

-structure, shown below.
+the regs structure, shown below.
 This structure

 includes all values pushed by the processor’s exception